Connect with others who understand.

 • Burning

-Most of the time, these sensations aren’t triggered by anything in your environment, so you will not see any signs of what is causing your discomfort.
+Most of the time, these sensations aren’t triggered by anything in your environment, so you won’t see any signs of what’s causing your discomfort.
 Whether it’s an invisible bruise or the feeling of something crawling on your skin, these sensations can be disturbing.
-However, just knowing that paresthesia is a common MS symptom can help you better deal with it in the future.
+However, just knowing that paresthesia is one of the common symptoms of MS can help you better handle it in the future.

 What Causes Altered Sensations in the Legs?

 There are several reasons why someone with MS might experience feelings of soreness, pressure, or pain in their legs and feet.
-As a disease of the brain, spinal cord, and nerves, MS disrupts the messages sent between your brain and body.
+As a disease of the brain and spinal cord, MS disrupts the messages sent between your brain and body.

-MS damages the myelin (protective layer) around each nerve cell — a process called demyelination.
-Like live wires without a rubber coating, demyelinated nerves may be more prone to picking up and sending random signals to the brain.
+MS damages the myelin (protective layer) around each nerve cell.
+This process is called demyelination.
+Like live wires without a rubber coating, demyelinated pathways may be more prone to picking up and sending random signals to the brain.
 Your brain cannot distinguish these abnormal signals from more familiar outside sensations, such as the feeling of having a bruise.

 One study found that half of people living with MS experience some — not necessarily painful — abnormal sensations.
 Researchers have found this was true whether individuals had an early, mild form of MS or if they had more severe MS.